 States were required to submit transition plans to CMS within one year of the effective date indicating how they would comply with the new requirements ensuring participants have access to and are integrated into the broader community.
 In December 2014, CMS issued guidance on how the Community Rule applies to non-residential services such as employment and day services.

 In November 2015, the state received feedback from CMS addressing both the first STP submission and the addendum, and in response informally submitted a revised draft of the STP to CMS in February 2016.
 CMS provided additional, informal feedback in May 2016.
 The current version of the STP reflects updates responsive to all feedback and guidance received from CMS.
-Updates since the original 2015 submissions to CMS include several technical, structural, and formatting changes.
+Updates since the original 2015 submissions to CMS include several technical, structural, and formatting changes, including but not limited to the following.

 - The current version of the STP covers both residential and non-residential services for all three HCBS waiver-operating agencies in one comprehensive document.
 The comprehensive STP was compiled in response to CMS’s request that the state present a single combined document.
 Previously, residential and non-residential services were addressed in separate STP attachments corresponding to each HCBS waiver-operating agency: the Department of Developmental Services (DDS), the Massachusetts Rehabilitation Commission (MRC), and the Executive Office of Elder Affairs (EOEA).